therandomsecurityguy/medrare/content/faq.md

 ## What is staking?

-Ada held on the Cardano network represents a stake in the network, with the size of the stake proportional to the amount of ada held.
+Ada held on the Cardano network represents a stake in the network with the size of the stake proportional to the amount of ada held.
 The ability to delegate or pledge a stake is fundamental to how Cardano works.

 There are two ways an ada holder can earn rewards: by delegating their stake to a stake pool run by someone else, or running their own stake pool.
-The amount of stake delegated to a given stake pool is the primary way the Ouroboros protocol chooses who should add the next block to the blockchain, and receive a monetary reward for doing so.
+The amount of stake delegated to a given stake pool is the primary way the Ouroboros protocol chooses who should add the next block to the blockchain and receive a monetary reward for doing so.

 ## Why delegate your ada?

 Delegation is the process by which ada holders delegate the stake associated with their ada to a stake pool.
 It allows ada holders that do not have the skills or desire to run a node to participate in the network and be rewarded in proportion to the amount of stake delegated.

-By delegating you also keep more rewards.
+By delegating, you also keep more rewards.
 Exchanges, like Coinbase, can keep up to 25% of the staking rewards.

 ## Do you keep the ada?

 **NO!!!** We do not hold your ada.
-Your ada remains in your wallet and you remain in full control.
+Your ada remains in your wallet, and you remain in full control.

 ## Why delegate with smaller pools?